poap-xyz/poap-fun/README.md

 ### Web
 Django application running the API
 ### Node
-Contains Node app serving the React frontend
+Contains Node app serving the React frontend.
 ### postgres
 Contains the database which backs the Django application
 ### redis